 - Build tough skin and don’t give up too easily.
 There will be failures.
 Embrace them.
 Be patient with yourself and the process.
 Take the necessary steps to get things done right the first time.
 Feel sad or disappointed about failures, but don’t stay there.
 Keep going.

 Do you have any advice on managing your small business finances?

 Keep your expenses to a minimum.
 Don’t invest in everything you see online or others using.
 Do research to determine if any investments or expenses are adding to your bottom line.
 Also, record everything!
 Keep all receipts.
-If you’re transaction count is low, use a simple Excel spreadsheet to track your activity.
+If your transaction count is low, use a simple Excel spreadsheet to track your activity.
 If you have a larger transaction count, find automation tools such as xero.com, wave.com or Quickbooks to help you record your business transactions.
 Generate monthly reports from your payment systems to keep your finances on track for tax season.
-Lastly, dedicate a day at month end or the beginning of each month to organize .
+Lastly, dedicate a day at the end of the month or the beginning of each month to organize.

 How do you balance work and life owning a small business?

 I don’t balance.
 I’ve accepted that one will suffer while I am working on the other.
 I need to be fully present in both work and life to live happily.
 When I am with family, I am not working on my business.
 There are always things to be done but that’s not my focal point at the time.
 The same goes for business.
 When I dedicate time to my business, I make sure my family is straight then zone in.
 If I were to say I balance anything, that’d be my answer.
 Wherever I am or what I’m doing at the time is my balance.